DannyBen/pobject/README.md

 end
 ```

 Now, any time you access a property, it is saved to a file.
-By default, we will
+By default, we
-svae a YAML file with the same name as the class:
+will save a YAML file with the same name as the class.

 ```ruby